nikpapag/harness-governance-workshop/README.md

 4. Name the step **Fortify**

-5. In the existing pipeline, within the Build stage **after** PushToDockerhub step click on the plus icon to add a new step
+5. In the existing pipeline, within the Security stage click on the plus icon to add a new step

 6. Select use template